jnear/cs295-secure-computation/index.md

 ## Schedule

+**NOTE**: The schedule has not yet been updated for Fall 2022.
+The dates will change, but the topics will remain mostly the same.

 Note that class will **not** be held on the following dates:

-- Monday, Sep.
-7 (labor day)
-- Wednesday and Friday of Thanksgiving week
+- TBA

 Important due dates:

 - Homework assignments are due every *Monday* at 11:59pm.
-- In-class exercises are due *the day of the class*, by 11:59pm.
+- In-class exercises are due every *Friday*, by 11:59pm.

 | Item                                                                                                    | Due Date |
 | -----------------------------------------------------------------------------------------------:        | -------- |